bulletmark/pkglog/README.md

    different colors are used to identify the package actions as shown in the table below.
 You can choose to disable colored output.

-2. Updates are grouped together by time so you can distinguish the group of packages updated each time you did a system update.
-By default, all updates with less than a succeeding 2 minute gap between any of them are grouped together, but you can change that time value.
+2. Changes are grouped together by time so you can distinguish the group of packages changed each time you did package updates/installs/removal.
+By default, all changes with less than a succeeding 2 minute gap between any of them are grouped together, but you can change that time value.

-3. By default, only package updates over the last 30 days are shown.
+3. By default, only package changes over the last 30 days are shown.
 You can choose to specify the number of days back, or from a specific date (optionally plus a time, or specify just a time and today is assumed), or for all time.

-4. The `LAST SYSTEM BOOT` line shows you which packages have been updated since the last boot, e.g. if the linux kernel package was since updated you may decide to reboot asap.
+4. The `LAST SYSTEM BOOT` line shows you which packages have been changed since the last boot, e.g. if the linux kernel package has updated you may decide to reboot asap.

-5. You can specify a package name and only updates to that package are shown.
+5. You can specify a package name and only changes to that package are shown.
 See the USAGE section below.

 6. You can use the `-n/--installed-net` option to see a list of all